 When you register or apply to use our Services we may also collect information about you to assess your creditworthiness.

 When you register or apply to use our Services we will share your Personal Data with fraud prevention agencies.
-This is because we have a legitimate interest in preventing fraud and money laundering and we are required to verify your identity in order to protect our business.
+To find out which Fraud Prevention Agencies we use, please use the ‘Any Questions’ section below.
+This is because we have a legitimate interest in preventing fraud and money laundering and we are required to verify your identity in order to protect our business and to comply with laws that apply to us.
 The agreement that you have with us also allows us to share your Personal Data with fraud prevention agencies.

 We will also continue to exchange information about you with credit reference agencies on an ongoing basis, including about your settled accounts and any debts not fully repaid on time.
 Credit reference agencies will share your information with other organisations.